 Students who have not attended Calvin Christian School for all four years of their high school program may transfer volunteer hours from their previous high school.
 A minimum of 25 hours of service per year while attending Calvin Christian is recommended/expected with one half credit being granted for 55 hours accumulated while at Calvin.

 Eligible Volunteer Work

 Many of our students are already engaged in a number of volunteer activities that may be used to partially satisfy the requirement.
-In order to ensure that students explore different settings for service we are dividing the service experience into two large categories.
-Those associated with the school or church and those completely disconnected with organized school/church activities.
+Eligible activities include: